geek-cookbook/geek-cookbook/manuscript/community/discord.md

 ## Spread the love (inviting others)

-If you want to send your friends a link to the Discord server there are two ways that you can do so.
-The most easiest way is you can send them http://chat.funkypenguin.co.nz,  or you can right click on the Discord server and click "Invite People"
+Invite your co-geeks to Discord by:

+1. Sending them a link to http://chat.funkypenguin.co.nz, or
+2. Right-click on the Discord server name and click "Invite People"

 ## Formatting your message

-Discord supports markdown, markdown allows you to format your messages for example you can bold your message, you can underline it.
-If you want to learn how to use markdown you can read one of the guides that Discord made on [how to use markdown](https://support.discord.com/hc/en-us/articles/210298617-Markdown-Text-101-Chat-Formatting-Bold-Italic-Underline-)
+Discord supports minimal message formatting using [markdown](https://support.discord.com/hc/en-us/articles/210298617-Markdown-Text-101-Chat-Formatting-Bold-Italic-Underline-).

+!!! tip "Editing your most recent message"
+    You can edit your most-recent message by pushing the up arrow, make your edits, and then push `Enter` to save!

 ## How do I suggest something?

-The first thing you will need to do is find the #suggestions channel in the Discord.
-Next you will make sure that your suggestion has not been suggested before.
-You can see if your suggestion has been requested by either reading the channel or you can use the search feature in the top right of your screen.
-If it has not been suggested then you will type the following message `!suggest [Suggestion]` For example `!suggest A guide on how to use Discord`.
-When you send the message a new message will appear with your suggestion where users can upvote or downvote your suggestion.
+1. Find the #completed channel (under the **Suggestions** category), and confirm that your suggestion hasn't already been voted on.
+2. Find the #in-flight channel (also under **Suggestions**), and confirm that your suggestion isn't already in-flight (*but not completed yet*)
+3. In any channel, type `!suggest [your suggestion goes here]`.
+A post will be created in #in-flight for other users to vote on your suggestion.
+Suggestions change color as more users vote on them.
+4. When your suggestion is completed (or a decision has been made), you'll receive a DM from carl-bot

 If there is something that is not listed in this guide but you cannot figure out you can head over to Discords support center [here](https://support.discord.com/hc/en-us) where they have resources to help you.
 (Or you can suggest to edit this guide)